Technical Notes |

 Locate and run the appropriate MSI installer program, Instmsi<n>.exe, for your Reflection product version and operating system.

-Note: Microsoft Windows Installer does not need to be installed on Windows XP; however, MSI must be installed or updated on all other operating systems.
+Note: Microsoft Windows Installer does not need to be installed on Windows XP; however, MSI must be installed or updated on all earlier operating systems.

-Optionally, MSI 3.0 can be installed if you are using Reflection version 13.x or higher.
-See Technical Note 1851 for more information about Reflection and MSI 3.0.
+MSI 3.0 can be installed if you are using Reflection version 13.x or higher.